More Dental Health Articles

 For infants who are on formula that already contains fluoride, parents should take caution when reconstituting with fluorinated water.
 Talk to your pediatrician before altering the diet for your infant.
 Fluoride toothpaste and rinses should also not be consumed, since it contains a dangerous level of fluoride if ingested in large amounts.

 If you are on well water or are unsure of the fluoride levels in your community you may consider getting your water tested.
-If you have concerns about water quality, contact the Service Authority of Prince William County.
+If you have concerns about water quality, contact the Service Authority of your county.
 Chlorine is a product that is added to water during the filtration process that helps get rid of bacteria.
 Refrigerating your tap water overnight and using a water filtration system, can help remove impurities and give your tap water a crisp clean taste.

 If there is no fluoride in your community water please ask your dentist to determine if your child may be in need of a fluoride supplement.